cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 You can find more information in the
 [connection pooling document](https://cloudnative-pg.io/documentation/current/connection_pooling/).

-There's a lot of power to experiment and iterate your system design.
+There's a lot of power to experiment and iterate through your system design.

 We mentioned in the beginning that the
 [quickstart guide](http://cloudnative-pg.io/documentation/current/quickstart/)